 As a best practice, please add tests when bugs are found, if tests don’t currently cover the particular bug.
 Examples:

 API Deprecation policy¶

-VOLTHA has in place a 2 release deprecation policy.
+VOLTHA supports 2 release deprecation policy.
 Starting from

-voltha-2.9 the APIs that are marked as deprecated
+the APIs that are marked as deprecated are automatically removed.